Instructions for using Node.js on FI

 CgiNodeInfo()

-, which is suitable for testing and lists information about the environment, HTTP query and session:
+function in it, which is useful for testing and prints out information about the environment, HTTP request and session:

 cd ~/public_html/node-app